12 Signs of a Bad Winter: Acorns, Onion Skins, and Weather Folklore

 • Flowers in bloom late in autumn indicate a lousy winter.

 Some of these are based on old-fashioned observation.
-But some goes back to science.
+But some go back to science.

-Interestingly, weather folklore warning of a harsh winter is based on La Niña and El Nino which are natural climate phenomenon related to the temperatures of the oceans.
+Interestingly, weather folklore warning of a harsh winter is based on La Niña and El Nino, which are natural climate phenomena related to the temperatures of the oceans.
 So, it’s a little bit of art and science!

-• La Niña conditions tends to be dry in summer and cold in winter, so if birds leave early, the leaves fall quickly, onions and apples are tough, and caterpillars are short, it may be due to the La Niña drought.
+• La Niña conditions tend to be dry in summer and cold in winter.
+If birds leave early, the leaves fall quickly, onions and apples are tough, and caterpillars are short, it may be due to the La Niña drought.
 A miserable La Niña winter will follow.

-• El Niño conditions (which are expected for winter 2023) typically result in wetter-than-average conditions from southern California to along the Gulf Coast and drier-than-average conditions in the Pacific Northwest.
+• El Niño conditions typically result in wetter-than-average conditions from southern California to the Gulf Coast and drier-than-average conditions in the Pacific Northwest.

-Other folklore is just based on the idea that you shouldn’t let your guard down.
+Other folklore indicates that you shouldn’t let your guard down.
 Lots of berries, nuts, and flowers may be the sign of a lovely warm November.
-However, weatherwise, winter will probably be awful.
+However, weatherwise, winter will probably be difficult.

 About The Author